— Skiing —

 Close to home, there are two very popular cross country skiing destinations on the Shawangunk Ridge that still get fairly reliable snow, Minnewaska State Park and the Mohonk Reserve.
 Both have groomed carriage roads that are great for either classic or freestyle cross country skiing.
 Note that these facilities do not offer ski gear rentals or food service.

 This is a more cross-country-oriented type of backcountry skiing.
-The idea is to take metal-edged, fish scale-based skis out onto woods roads or gentle hiking trails on rolling terrain.
-Bushwhacking through forests and skiing on frozen ponds are also favorite activities.
-This type of outing requires that participants are expert cross country skiers with extensive winter hiking experience (e.g., on snowshoes).
+The idea is to take metal-edged, (usually) fish scale-based skis out onto woods roads or gentle hiking trails on rolling terrain.
+New York’s Adirondack Park offers countless miles of trails through beautiful forests with good snow cover and a feeling of true wilderness.
+Bushwhacking through the forests and skiing across frozen ponds are favorite activities.
+This type of outing requires that participants are advanced to expert-level cross country skiers with extensive winter hiking experience (e.g., on snowshoes).

 For more information…